-This year would have marked Yugoslavia’s 100th anniversary.
-An interview with Krunoslav Stojaković on a disintegrated country, the social question and the difficulty of discussing alternatives.
+This year would have marked Yugoslavia’s one-hundredth anniversary.
+We spoke with Krunoslav Stojaković on a disintegrated country, the social question and the difficulty of discussing alternatives.

 Let me start with a very direct question: is there peace in former Yugoslavia?

 Yes, there is.
 Whether or not that includes social peace, however, is another story.
 Generally speaking, armed hostilities ceased after the peace processes and treaties.
 This applies primarily to Bosnia-Herzegovina, Serbia and Kosovo.
 The latter of the three is currently receiving increased media coverage, as its official recognition appears imminent.
 People in Serbia are fully aware of this.
 The question is how the issue concerning the rights of the Serb minority in Kosovo will be resolved.
 This is the real problem, not so much Kosovo’s independence as such.
 The foundation for the state of Bosnia-Herzegovina in its current structure was laid out by the Dayton Agreement of 1995.
 Although utterly dysfunctional, the country does enjoy peace in the narrower sense of the word.
 The questions here are what kind of living conditions can be or have been achieved, and which actors are in power and impede or prevent the state’s proper functioning?
 Then there are its two neighbouring states, Serbia and Croatia, both of which do occasionally pursue their own national self-interest.
 But strictly speaking, there is peace.